stevewoolley/huzzah/README.md

 ### Goal
 Provide distance measurement, temperature, humidity, and alerting for a [feather huzzah with Wifi](https://www.adafruit.com/product/2821) using [CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/overview).
 ### Real Goal
-Have a whole house humidifier at home.
+Have a [whole house humidifier](http://a.co/2FSgxHa) at home.
 I keep forgetting to refill the damn thing with water.
 It uses about 2 gallons of water a day during dry months, and runs dry constantly.
 It also is very poor at detecting the humidity.
 Maybe because the sensor is built into the unit and therefore is too close to get a realistic sample?
-* want to be able to read settings (like water level) from the humidifier and be able to remotely start and stop it.
+* want to be able to read settings (like water level) from the humidifier and be able to remotely start and stop it
-* some machine learning and alerting as goals.
+* some machine learning, metrics, and alerting
-* the fan on the humidifier has a variable speed fan, so let's play with that as well.
+* the fan on the humidifier has a variable speed fan, so let's play with that as well
 * save my sanity and probably marriage....it has to be cheap
-* as is the usual on all my home projects...manual control has to be enabled and take priority.
+* as is the usual on all my home projects...manual control has to be enabled and take priority

 ##### What about IoT?
 Good question....so that was my initial goal.
 With most of my home projects, I try to enable [AWS IoT](https://aws.amazon.com/iot/).